ADF Logo

 Dr. Purl owns and operates her own clinic, Dr. Purl’s Fast Care Walk In Clinic, in Dumas, Texas.
 She operates the clinic according to her ethical beliefs that elective abortion harms both the mother and the unborn child, and that life-altering gender-transition efforts for children are also harmful.

 Texas law requires Dr. Purl to report suspected abuse or neglect of a child to state officials.
 It also requires her to report suspected abuse, neglect, or exploitation of a vulnerable adult.
-But under the HHS changes to HIPAA’s privacy rule, Dr. Purl is prohibited from reporting many of these facts.
+But under the HHS changes to HIPAA’s privacy rule, Dr. Purl was prohibited from reporting many of these facts.

 Purl v.
 U.S. Department of Health and Human Services